 The internet can be a good place to find information IF you know where to look.
 But, it can be a bad source of information if the source isn’t reliable or the information is outdated or incorrect.
 The information may not even apply to your case.
 You may find information that somebody made up and posted on the internet as a prank.
 How are you supposed to know?

 Once you decide that you need a lawyer, you should know the difference between a private defense attorney and a public defender.

 I am NOT a public defender.

-If you are indigent, which means you cannot afford to hire a private attorney, you may qualify for free representation by a public defender.
-You will need to fill out an application for a public defender.
-If your application is approved, the public defender will be your attorney.
-However, public defenders have very little time and resources to work on your case and result in poorer success, according to research done by the Justice Policy Institute.
+A public defender is a lawyer who represents people in criminal (not civil) cases who cannot afford to hire a private lawyer.
+Public defenders are paid by the State, and the county or counties comprising the judicial circuit may supplement the salary.
+OCGA 17-12-25 People who cannot afford to hire a lawyer are deemed to be “indigent.”
+If you are indigent, you may qualify for free representation by a public defender.
+To know whether you qualify, you will need to fill out an application, and the public defender’s office will determine if you qualify.
+However, public defenders have limited time and resources to work on your case and result in poorer success, according to research done by the Justice Policy Institute.
 Overloaded Public Defense Systems Result in More Prison Time, Less Justice.